 The basis of Templin Family Brewing’s philosophy regarding beer is tradition and quality.
 They are dedicated to spending the effort and time necessary to create great goods, with a concentration on German lager.
 Their selection of delectable classic lagers is completed by lengthy cold conditioning.
 Alternatively, if you’re in need of something hoppier, they offer a number of superb, contemporary IPAs.

 Beer nerds will like the selection of often disregarded varieties like Dortmunder and Kellerbier.
-München Helles from Templin Family stands out because it is malty, crisp, and has just the right amount of undetectable hop fragrance to maintain it in balance.
+München Helles from Templin Family stands out because it is malty, crisp, and has just the right amount of undetectable hop fragrance to maintain its balance.
 A very tasty and energizing twist on a traditional Bavarian dish.

 Toasted Barrel Brewery